 Do You Ovulate on Birth Control?
 What to Expect from Your Body

-If you have been taking hormonal birth control for a while, you might be curious about how it is affecting your body.
+If you have been taking hormonal birth control for a while, you might be curious about how it is affecting your body and if you ovulate on birth control.
 Maybe you are concerned about some side effects you are experiencing and want to change methods — or perhaps you are thinking about going off birth control altogether so you can conceive.
 Whatever the case, here is what you can expect from your body and your ovulation when taking (and stopping) birth control.

 How Ovulation Works